"Dithering" or halftoning techniques are used to display images with multiple shades of gray on monochrome displays

 The way a pixel value in the DIB gets mapped to a color on the video screen depends on the current color depth that the video driver is using.
 In general, Windows will map a given pixel color to the closest matching RGB value that the video driver can display.
 This is likely to be an unsatisfactory match for a driver in 16 color VGA mode, while a driver in 24-bit mode will be able to match any requested color exactly.

-The palette is controlled by the application that the user is currently using the foreground application.
+the foreground application.
 With certain exceptions (discussed below), the foreground application can set the palette to represent whatever set of colors it wants.
 Background applications try to render their data as best they can given that the foreground application controls the palette; this often results in "flashing" as applications redraw their data when they move from background to foreground.
 When PV-WAVE is the foreground application, it directly maps the current color table to the Windows palette.

 With PV-WAVE Version 6.0, the WIN32 driver always indicates that PV-WAVE has 256 colors available; if it needs to display in a palletized video mode, 20 colors evenly distributed through the color table are not mapped to the palette.
 The other 236 colors will be exactly represented but the 20 unmapped colors will map to the closest match available in the palette, either among the 236 PV-WAVE colors or the 20 system colors.
 For most of the PV-WAVE color tables, the closest match is immediately adjacent in the color table and the unmapped colors are very difficult to notice.
 Any discrepancy is purely visual; all PV-WAVE operations, including TV and TVRD, set and return the proper color and these operations return consistent results regardless of the current video model.